 Important preconception nutrients for woman

-Folic acid is one of the most important minerals in your preconception plans.
-It is recommended that folic acid be taken daily for one month before conception and during pregnancy as it may reduce the risk of women having a child with birth defects of the brain and spinal cord such as the neural tube defects known as spina bifida and anencephaly.
-Healthcare professionals recommend supplementation before and during pregnancy to ensure sufficient amounts are being consumed in this period.
-Folic acid can also be found in vegetables including spinach, asparagus and broccoli, and fruits such as papaya, oranges and strawberries.
+Folic acid is one of the most important vitamins in your preconception plan.
+It’s recommended that at least 400 micrograms of folic acid be taken daily for at least one month before conception and during the first trimester of pregnancy to prevent neural tube defects such as spina bifida and anencephaly.
+Folic acid supports a healthy pregnancy and healthy foetal development.
+Folic acid can be found in vegetables including spinach, asparagus and broccoli, and fruits such as papaya, oranges and strawberries.
 See Folic Acid Complex

-Overall, nutritional requirements increase when your pregnant and it’s important to ensure your preconception plans include sourcing foods rich in vitamins and minerals.
-Multivitamins formulated specifically for pregnancy may assist general well-being if taken prior to conception and during pregnancy and breastfeeding.
+Overall, nutritional requirements increase during pregnancy and it’s important to ensure your preconception plan includes sourcing foods rich in vitamins and minerals.
+In conjunction with a healthy diet, multivitamins formulated specifically to support the health of mother and baby during preconception, pregnancy and breastfeeding may help to maintain general health and wellbeing.
 See Pregnancy Plus 1-2-3

-Selenium may assist in the healthy functioning of the male reproductive system and is required for healthy testosterone production.
-Selenium is also required for maintaining healthy sperm motility and maturation in healthy individuals.
+Selenium supports the reproductive system in men and helps maintain testosterone production.
+Selenium supports sperm health including sperm production and motility.
 Food sources of selenium include seafood, beef, chicken and turkey and dairy products including milk and yoghurt.
 See Selenium 150 MAX

-Zinc also helps support male reproductive health.
-It is important for the normal functioning of the prostate gland and is essential for the healthy formation and maturation of sperm in healthy individuals.
-The Recommended Daily Intake (RDI) for zinc for men aged 19-70 years is 8mg daily.
-The absorption of zinc in significantly affected by the environment in the gastrointestinal tract and other vitamins and minerals such as iron.
-Zinc status can be easily and quickly estimated using a zinc tally test under the guidance of a naturopath or other healthcare professional.
-See Ultra Zinc+
+Zinc supports male reproductive system health.
+It is important for prostate health and is essential for sperm health and sperm motility.
+The Australian recommended dietary intake (RDI) for zinc in men aged between 19-70+ years is 14mg daily.
+The absorption of zinc is significantly affected by the environment in the gastrointestinal tract and other vitamins and minerals, including iron See Ultra Zinc+